AnalyticsApps/scala-cheat-sheet/scala_basics.md

 ### Trait

 1) Traits are used to share interfaces and fields between classes.
 They are similar to Java 8’s interfaces.
-Classes and objects can extend traits but traits cannot be instantiated and therefore have no parameters.
+Classes and objects can extend traits but traits cannot be instantiated and therefore have no parameters. one trait can inherit another trait by using a extends keyword.